-- 1. complete qualifying examinations no later than February; - 2. file an Application for Candidacy form after passing exams; - 3. apply for departmental research support (or indicate that you wish to TA in the year ahead) by April 15 - 3. complete and defend a prospectus by May 15.
+- 1. Complete qualifying examinations no later than February; - 2.
+File an Application for Candidacy form after passing exams; - 3.
+Complete and defend a prospectus by May 15.

 Qualifying Exams

-Exams are taken in three areas: your field of specialization (for example, nineteenth-century US), your major field (e.g. US History), and a minor field.
+Exams are taken in three areas: your field of specialization (for example, nineteenth-century US), your major field (e.g., US History), and a minor field.
 The minor field may be selected from among the major fields the department offers.
 For instance, a student whose major field is Early Modern Europe might prepare a minor field in Asian history, Modern Europe, or the Atlantic World.
 The minor field may also involve study in another discipline, such as English Literature, Art History, or Museum Studies.
 Or it may be chosen from among the methodological specializations available in the department, such as world history, the history of medicine, women's history, or urban history.
 However defined, the minor field should not substantially overlap with the major field or be an additional area of specialization within it.
 The minor field may add useful theoretical or methodological competencies or supplement the major field with knowledge of another geographical area or discipline.